ligato/docs/docs/plugins/connection-plugins.md

 ## REST plugin

-The REST plugin in the vpp-agent is currently limited to retrieving existing VPP configuration (called dumping).
+The REST plugin in the vpp-agent is currently limited to retrieving existing VPP configuration (called dumping) information.
 The vpp-agent also provides a simple html template (usable in browser) and optional support for https security, authentication and authorization.

 The Ligato Framework supports two distinct HTTP plugins: